vokimon/back2back_audio/README.md

 Change log
 ----------

+### 1.2

+- CLI: Fix: only the first output was actually checked

 ### 1.1

 - Unit test like usage for back-to-back test Python code instead of command line programs.